-“The safe and welcoming neighborhood of Miramonte along with its abundance of green space, recreational opportunities and renovated homes make this borough a popular choice among homebuyers.”
+“The safe and welcoming neighborhood of Miramonte along with its abundance of green space, recreational opportunities, and renovated homes make this borough a popular choice among homebuyers.”

-The district of Miramonte (MLS #209) is situated along the Mountain View-Los Altos border and includes three sub-districts, Cuesta Park, Blossom Valley and St. Francis Acres.
+The district of Miramonte (MLS #209) is situated along the Mountain View-Los Altos border and includes three sub-districts, Cuesta Park, Blossom Valley, and St. Francis Acres.
 Each of these areas is comparable in that they are primarily residential, their streets lined with single-family homes that were built in the 1950s and 1960s.
 Although many of these homes were constructed as modest, affordable housing for workers during the post-war tech boom, they are no longer the bargain they were 60 years ago.

-Since their construction, many of these ranch-style homes have been renovated or remodelled, expanding their original 1,200 to 2,000 square footage as well as adding more modern amenities.
+Since their construction, many of these ranch-style homes have been renovated or remodeled, expanding their original 1,200 to 2,000 square footage as well as adding more modern amenities.
 The prolific remodeling coupled with the influx of high tech has transformed Miramonte into a region of luxurious, high-end properties.

 Residents of the Miramonte district possess a deep-seated interest in keeping their streets safe and their neighborhood welcoming.
 There are more than a few neighborhood associations that host a number of events including the annual Halloween and 4th of July celebrations.

-Trees line many a lane in Miramonte and many homes are within walking distance to Cuesta Park.
+Trees line many a lane in Miramonte and many homes are within walking distance of Cuesta Park.
 The three sub-districts that make up this mature borough offer a high-end, hospitable environment for would-be homeowners.

 - A welcoming neighborhood of high-end single family homes